George II of Great Britain: Reign

+Accession

-George I died on 11/22 June 1727 during one of his visits to Hanover, and George II succeeded him as king and elector at the age of 43.
-The new king decided not to travel to Germany for his father's funeral, which far from bringing criticism led to praise from the English who considered it proof of his fondness for England.
+George I died on 11/22 June 1727 during one of his visits to Hanover, and his son succeeded him as king and elector at the age of 43.
+George II decided not to travel to Germany for his father's funeral, which far from bringing criticism led to praise from the English who considered it proof of his fondness for England.
 He suppressed his father's will because it attempted to split the Hanoverian succession between George II's future grandsons rather than vest all the domains (both British and Hanoverian) in a single person.
 Both British and Hanoverian ministers considered the will unlawful, as George I did not have the legal power to determine the succession personally.
 Critics supposed that George II hid the will to avoid paying out his father's legacies.

 George II was crowned at Westminster Abbey on 11/22 October 1727.
 George Frideric Handel was commissioned to write four new anthems for the coronation, including Zadok the Priest.

 It was widely believed that George would dismiss Walpole, who had distressed him by joining his father's government, and replace him with Sir Spencer Compton.
 George asked Compton, rather than Walpole, to write his first speech as king, but Compton asked Walpole to draft it.
 Caroline advised George to retain Walpole, who continued to gain royal favour by securing a generous civil list (a fixed annual amount set by Parliament for the king's official expenditure) of £800,000, equivalent to £ today.
 Walpole commanded a substantial majority in Parliament and George had little choice but to retain him or risk ministerial instability.
 Compton was ennobled as Lord Wilmington the following year.

-Walpole directed domestic policy, and after the resignation of his brother-in-law Townshend in 1730 also controlled George's foreign policy.
+Walpole directed domestic policy, and after the resignation of Lord Townshend in 1730 also controlled George's foreign policy.
 Historians generally believe that George played an honorific role in Britain, and closely followed the advice of Walpole and senior ministers, who made the major decisions.
 Although the King was eager for war in Europe, his ministers were more cautious.
 A truce was agreed in the Anglo-Spanish War, and George unsuccessfully pressed Walpole to join the War of the Polish Succession on the side of the German states.
 In April 1733 Walpole withdrew the unpopular Excise Bill that had attracted strong opposition, including from within his own party.
 George lent Walpole support by dismissing the bill's opponents from their court offices.